MicrosoftDocs/bot-docs/articles/what-is-new-archive.md

 ![Telemetry In AppInsights](https://raw.githubusercontent.com/microsoft/botframework-sdk/master/docs/media/UserFlowsAppInsights.jpg?raw=true)

 ### Adaptive Dialogs
-We’re also excited to make [Adaptive Dialogs](v4sdk/bot-builder-adaptive-dialog-introduction.md) generally available in C# and as a preview release in JavaScript!
+We're also excited to make [Adaptive Dialogs](v4sdk/bot-builder-adaptive-dialog-introduction.md) generally available in C# and as a preview release in JavaScript!

 Adaptive Dialogs, which underpin the dialog design and management authoring features found in Bot Framework Composer, enable developers to dynamically update conversation flow based on context and events.
 This is especially useful when dealing with more sophisticated conversation requirements, such as context switches and interruptions.
 Bot Framework Skills can now also leverage Adaptive Dialogs.